pnp/sp-dev-fx-webparts/samples/react-governor-sharing/README.md

 SPFx WebPart shows documents which have been (explicitly) shared within a SharePoint site or Team.

 It does this by using the following steps:

-- Issueing a Search Query (KQL) against the Graph API to retrieve documents where the managed property SharedWithUsersOWSUSER contains a value
+- Issuing a Search Query (KQL) against the Graph API to retrieve documents where the managed property `SharedWithUsersOWSUSER` contains a value
-- Iterate through the result of the search query to get the permissions (e.g. sharing information) per file (/permissions endpoint of driveItems on GraphAPI)
+- Iterate through the result of the search query to get the permissions (e.g. sharing information) per file (`/permissions` endpoint of `driveItems` on GraphAPI)
-- Show the results in a ShimmeredDetailsList and the Pagination control for paging the results
+- Show the results in a `ShimmeredDetailsList` and the Pagination control for paging the results
-- By selecting a document and clicking on the Sharing Settings button will open the Manage Access pane for further review of the sharing
+- By selecting a document and clicking on the **Sharing Settings** button will open the **Manage Access** pane for further review of the sharing

 Here is an example with a list of shared documents, with a clear distinction when they are shared with external users (notice the tooltip & icon in front of the document)
 ![Example Image](/assets/screenshot.png)

-When you want to know more about the sharing settings of a particlar document, you can select the document and then click on the <b>Sharing Settings</b> button, this will open up the Manage Access page for the selected document which tells you that a sharing link was created for the external user.
+When you want to know more about the sharing settings of a particular document, you can select the document and then click on the ==Sharing Settings<== button, this will open up the Manage Access page for the selected document which tells you that a sharing link was created for the external user.
 ![Example Image](/assets/screenshot2.png)

 ## Compatibility